hyperknot/openfreemap/README.md

 #### tile generation - scripts/tile_gen

-The `tile_gen` scripts download a full planet OSM extract and run it through Planetiler (and soon tilemaker).
+The `tile_gen` scripts downloads a full planet OSM extract and runs it through Planetiler (or soon tilemaker).
 Currently a run is triggered manually, by running `planetiler_{area}.sh`.

 The created .mbtiles file is then extracted into a BTRFS partition image using the custom [extract_mbtiles](scripts/tile_gen/extract_mbtiles) script.
 The partition is shrunk using the [shrink_btrfs](scripts/tile_gen/shrink_btrfs) script.

 Finally, it's uploaded to a public Cloudflare R2 bucket using rclone.

-*Note: Perhaps the most original aspect of this repository is the use of partition images and hard links.
-I experimented with ext4 first, but BTRFS proved to be a better fit for the job, with much smaller resulting images.
-I wrote extract_mbtiles and shrink_btrfs scripts for this very purpose.*

 #### HTTP host - scripts/http_host